-SPROCKET CHAIN AND WHEEL.
-James and Herbert Monks, Hartford, Conn.
-This im provement is especially designed for bicycles, the chain and wheel being designed to move with a minimum of so that there can be no variation of the several clocks as dle of the brush projects, the brush or swab having one pair of links, are bearings, alternately arranged, one outer or delivery end and its inner or receiving end.
-A concentric rings, both bearings being designed to roll

-SUSPENDERS. - Charles G. Mathews, COMB. - Heinrich Traun, Hamburg, Athens, Ohio.
+SPROCKET CHAIN AND WHEEL.-James and Herbert Monks, Hartford, Conn.
+This im F. provement is especially designed for bicycles, the chain and wheel being designed to move with a minimum of or more openings establishing communication between its being substantially spherical and the other formed of two outer or delivery end and its inner or receiving end.
+A concentric rings, both bearings being designed to roll SUSPENDERS. - Charles G. Mathews, COMB. - Heinrich Traun, Hamburg, Athens, Ohio.
 This invention consists principally of a clasp having two pivoted arms provided with spring MODERN METHODS OF SEWAGE DISjaws on their inner faces, the jaws being adapted to firmly engage and press the material between them.
 Suspenders provided with the improvement are adapted to conveniently engage and support trousers and drawers, and the suspender ends may be readily attached to the trousers when a button is torn off.

-A Non-Refillable Bottle.-William Laudahn, Port Angeles, Wash.
-This bottle has an CUSPIDOR.-George A. Wolff, Lafay- auxiliary neck connected with the usual neck by a thin ette W. Johnson, and James F. Wallace, Winslow, Ariand easily breakable portion, the top being broken off when the bottle is to be emptied, and thus preventing the in palace cars, coaches, club rooms, etc., its construction refilling and selling of the bottle as an original package, The stopper in the auxiliary neck supports a plate carrying a spring pressed pin, and a locking disk adapted to rendering it impossible to obtain access to the contents of the bottle without breaking off this top.
+A NON-REFILLABLE BOTTLE.-Wil liam Laudahn, Port Angeles, Wash.
+This bottle has an CUSPIDOR.-George A. Wolff, Lafay- auxiliary neck connected with the usual neck by a thin ette W. Johnson, and James F. Wallace, Winslow, Ari- and easily breakable portion, the top being broken off when the bottle is to be emptied, and thus preventing the in palace cars, coaches, club rooms, etc., its construction refilling and selling of the bottle as an original package, The stopper in the auxiliary neck supports a plate carrying a spring pressed pin, and a locking disk adapted to sure of the 20t upon a knob, the cover automatically be locked with the neck has a recess receiving the pin, rendering it impossible to obtain access to the contents of the bottle without breaking off this top.

 LAP BOARD.-Sophia M. Rivers, New nan, Ohio.
 In a fence formed of running wires, the York City.
-To facilitate basting and similar work, this with a cut-out portion adapting it to be conveniently held upon the lap, its inner surface being covered with elasticity at the interlocked connections of the links tern upon to facilitate cutting out waists and similar gar-
+To facilitate basting and similar work, this with a cut-out portion adapting it to be conveniently held upon the lap, its inner surface being covered with fence wires by links, thus retaining the fence wires at some fabric or formed with ribs or corrugations.
+The spaced distances apart, and allowing a limited amount of outer face of the board is also adapted to secure a patelasticity at the interlocked connections of the links tern upon to facilitate cutting out waists and similar garments.